 Note: MM = Mile Marker

-I’m having a difficult time deciding what to write about the Colorado rides because I lived there for so many years and have done so many of the rides.
-But since I’m writing mostly for people searching for information I’ll at least describe the rides that we did on our road trips.
+I’m having a difficult time deciding what to write about the Colorado rides because I’ve lived in Colorado for more than half my life and have done so many of the rides.
+But since I’m writing mostly for people searching for information, I’ll at least describe the rides that we’ve done since I started this web site.

 Five Big Loops

 Back in the past when I was fit and strong, I did several long loops which I’ve described in a separate page.